soderlind/super-admin-performance-boost/README.md

 I have a multisite with 100+ sites, and the following issues are a pain:

-- The [My Sites menu doesn't work for more thqn 23 sites](https://core.trac.wordpress.org/ticket/15317), hence my [Super Admin All Sites Menu](https://github.com/soderlind/super-admin-all-sites-menu#super-admin-all-sites-menu) plugin.
+- The [My Sites menu doesn't work for more than 23 sites](https://core.trac.wordpress.org/ticket/15317), hence my [Super Admin All Sites Menu](https://github.com/soderlind/super-admin-all-sites-menu#super-admin-all-sites-menu) plugin.
 - `switch_to_blog()` is used on every site for each page load, only to get the blog details, which is a waste of resources.
 - There's no point in [listing all sites](assets/all-sites.png) in the `Sites` column for the Super Admin, they own them all.